 In 2011 she began work to establish a Friends Group for the Lake Havasu National Wildlife Refuge Complex.
 To say without her we would not exist would be an understatement.
 She is deeply missed for all the talents and skills she so generously shared with our community.

-Emilie Seavey started as the Biologist at Bill Williams River NWR in late 2018.
-Her duties at the refuge include monitoring threatened and endangered species, including secretiive marshbirds, and planning and implementing riparian restoration projects.
-Her other interests include canoeing, hiking, and fermenting food.
-She has an open door policy, so if you're ever in the neighborhood, feel free to stop by the visitor center and say hello!
+Ethan Seavey started as the Biologist at Bill Williams River NWR in late 2018.
+Their duties at the refuge include monitoring threatened and endangered species, including secretiive marshbirds, and planning and implementing riparian restoration projects.
+Their other interests include canoeing, hiking, and fermenting food.

 Born and raised in the Kansas Flint Hills, she earned her B.S. in Wildlife and Fisheries Conservation from Kansas State University, her M.S. and Ph.D. in Zoology and Wildlife Ecology from Oklahoma State University with time in the Peace Corps in Brazil between the two.
 Her dissertation was on community comparisons between neotropical and neotemperate mountain ranges.
 After 12 years on the faculty of Central Missouri State and West Texas A&M universities, she left academia for the U.S. Fish and Wildlife Service as the ecologist for the Bill Williams River National Wildlife Refuge.
 She also was accepted into and completed the Taos School of Writing.
 In 2019 she retired to Hillsboro, N.M.
 In addition to writing, her interests include painting, rabbits, chickens, gardens, homestead skills, native species ecology, and Native American history.